Card Summary Table

 MQMs are the qualifying miles that help you earn elite status only, and are not available to be used for awards flights.

 SkyMiles are the bonus miles earned for flights, and are the miles you earn through the bonus categories on the card.

 Finally, the Delta Sky Club discount benefit is currently worded in a way that allows you to visit the Sky Club regardless of the airline you are flying.

 This is not typical.
-On The Platinum Card® from American Express and The Enhanced Business Platinum® Card from American Express OPEN cards, you “get Sky Club access” only when you are traveling on Delta.
+On The Platinum Card® from American Express and The Business Platinum® Card from American Express OPEN cards, you “get Sky Club access” only when you are traveling on Delta.

 If you fly often, this is an important and very useful benefit of the Platinum Delta SkyMiles® Credit Card from American Express!

 The last feature to mention is the waiver for the Medallion Qualification Dollars.
 Typically, to reach elite status on Delta you must spend a minimum amount with them in flights each year.